 So you live in either Columbus, Toledo, Cleveland, Akron or Cincinnati and you’re looking for somewhere to go riding on your jet ski this weekend.

 I’ve done the research as I was curious about this too.
-I asked myself “Where are the best places to ride?” and after spending hours combing through articles and Facebook groups, I was able to put this article together.
+I asked myself “Where are the best places to ride?” and after spending hours combing through articles and Facebook groups, I was able to put this article together, for beginners and experienced riders alike.

 Best Places to Ride Jet Skis in Ohio

-While the State of Ohio isn’t necessary at the top of our list when we think about places to ride, fortunately, there are certainly some really good areas as I recently discovered.
+While the State of Ohio isn’t necessary at the top of our list when we think about places to ride, fortunately, there are certainly some really good areas ready for summer adventures as I recently discovered.

-Places where you’ll find other jet skis riders to cruise around with.
-Pro-tip: Join one of the numerous Facebook groups as there are regular organized events all across summer.
+These are places where you’ll find other jet skis riders to cruise around with.
+Pro-tip: Join one of the numerous Facebook groups as there are regularly organized events all across summer.

 This is where jet ski owners in Ohio typically ride: